-"By making Busan a blockchain-specialized city that is attracting worldwide attention, we will boost a new growth engine for the local economy and make it a global digital finance hub," Busan mayor Park Hyung-joon said in a statement on August 26.
+"By making Busan a blockchain-specialized city that is attracting worldwide attention, we will boost a new growth engine for the local economy and make it a global digital finance hub," Busan mayor Park Heong-joon said in a statement on August 26.

 "Through our industry-leading position and technological expertise, combined with Busan's strong support for the blockchain industry, we hope to help expand crypto adoption within the city and beyond," Binance CEO Changpeng Zhao was quoted as saying.
 The company will support Busan's blockchain festival to be held for three days from October 27.